 - Drop Cloth

-- Heavy Paper/Wire Mesh (backing if filling big hole in a bucket)
+- Heavy Paper/Wire Mesh (backing if filling a big hole in a bucket)

 - Rubbing Alcohol/Vinegar